The links in the post below may be affiliate links.

 Our Rose Gold Elopement

-My wedding band and ring are both rose gold; his is a walnut wood and titanium band.
+As mentioned, my rings are both rose gold; his is a walnut wood and titanium band.
 We both love adventuring into the mountains and forests, and his wooden band reflects him well.
 My engagement ring's center stone is a moissanite stone because I wanted a conflict-free ring.
 This gemstone is nearly as hard as a diamond, is sparklier than a diamond, far less expensive, and so insanely gorgeous.

 I took some rose gold and baby's breath inspiration with me to my hair and makeup appointment with Jackson of Salon Envy.
 She did an awesome job of making me into a beautiful bride (and even helped me into my dress!).